 - Cooking equipment to prepare meals in chalets and pic-nics

 - Personal expenses

 - Flights and travel insurance

-A fluent bilingual (French & English) driver-guide who knows the area will lead the tour.
+A fluent bilingual (French & English) driver-guide who knows the area will lead the group of 5 to 13 participants.
 Please note that it is expected of you to actively participate in the daily chores, like the preparation of picnics, the loading and unloading of the minibus with luggage and participating in suggested activities.

 Information about activities and hikes

 Easy hiking and discovery tour with 1 to 5 hours of walking each day.
 Hikes are mainly within forests, near a river or small mountains.
 Summer climate is comfortable, but it can get quite cold at night during the month of September.

 There is no suggested physical aptitude needed for this trip, beginner to moderate level hikers and walkers are welcome.
 However, you should be able to walk for 1 to 5 hours with an average of 0 to 960 meters elevation gain, and enjoy walking

 The accommodations on this trip are varied and authentic, many out in the wilderness:

 Laurentides Wildlife Reserve: multi-share chalets (up to 4 people / chalet with 4 single beds located in 2 rooms with shared facilities) no single rooms.
 Electricity is available.
 No single rooms available.